 A rectangular pool overlooking the actual Mediterranean Sea in the small coastal village of Elounda, on the Grecian island of Crete.
 It's not fancy or elaborate, just authentic.
 Note the ladder/steps to access the shore and sea.Continue to 14 of 24 below.

 This beautiful Spanish bungalow in Los Angeles' Atwater Village district is on a fairly small lot, but landscape architect Lisa Gimmy and Koffka/Phakos Design smartly used all available space without making it obvious.
 The pool may be petite, but a high wall with hand-painted tiles and simple fountain add interest and make the area appear larger.
 Vertical space is emphasized with small trees and shrubs.
 Note the extra seating: inside the pool.
 Mediterranean touches include painted tile, fountains, and olive trees.Continue to 15 of 24 below.

 Mediterranean Pool With Stone Wall

 In Orange County, properties are small by the rest of the country's standards.
 So, homeowners seek out landscape architects and designers who not only integrate the architecture with the landscape, but know how to maximize a yard without making it obvious.
-At this Mediterranean-style property in Newport Beach, Neolithic Designs added a low stone wall to create privacy, draw the eye upward, and act as a barrier since the lot backs up to a hill.
+For this Mediterranean-style property in Newport Beach, Neolithic Designs added a low stone wall to create privacy, draw the eye upward, and act as a barrier since the lot backs up to a hill.
 Other Mediterranean details include fountains, stone, terra cotta, pavers with a ground cover, roses, and a low bench.Continue to 17 of 25 below.